 Nationwide operators such as NetJets, XOJet, and Flexjet are adding Gogo in-flight wifi services to their fleets, while Dassault Falcon Jet, Cessna, and Hawker Beechcraft offer the system as an option on newly manufactured jets.
 Most existing aircraft can be retrofitted for wifi.

 The approximate cost of airborne wifi is around $100,000 per aircraft.
 Airlines recoup this expense through revenue sharing with Aircell.
 Most private jet operators offer the service to ensure repeat business but do not share in the revenues.

 Why Did Some Airlines Lag in Providing Wifi

 Nobody can say for sure.
-JetBlue pioneered live DirecTV service and experimented with free in-flight e-mail, IM and Internet access in 2007 and finally announced plans to equip its fleet on 2010.
+JetBlue pioneered live DirecTV service and experimented with free in-flight e-mail, IM, and Internet access in 2007 and finally announced plans to equip its fleet in 2010.
 And Southwest rolled out a competing service to GoGo shortly after, following a series of tests on a limited number of aircraft.